What is Vantablack?

 What is Vantablack S-VIS?

-Vantablack S-VIS is a variation of the original Vantablack coating that is deposited using a spray based process, and has been said to be the world’s blackest paint.
-Again, it is manufactured from carbon nanotubes, but unlike original Vantablack, they are very short, and once chemically bound together they form an open coral-like structure that is highly efficient at trapping EM energy.
+Vantablack S-VIS is a variation of the original Vantablack coating that is deposited using a spray based process, and has been said to be the world’s blackest commercially available coating.
+Again, it is manufactured from carbon nanotubes, but unlike original Vantablack, they are very short, and once chemically bound together they form an open coral-like structure that is highly efficient at trapping electromagnetic energy from UV to THz.
 In parts of the electromagnetic spectrum Vantablack S-VIS is not as dark as the original Vantablack, but in the visible spectrum it is very difficult to know which is which when viewed side-by-side.
 At shallow grazing angles it can become even darker than the original.
 This feature makes it very suitable for complex 3D objects such as baffles and cold shields.

 Please note that Vantablack S-VIS is not available in a spray can or in solution for people to apply themselves as it requires complex post processing to achieve its high levels of absorption.

-In order to comply with UK export control regulations we are required to verify the identity and credentials of potential clients and the nature of their proposed use of Vantablack.
-Only verified companies, research facilities and educational establishments can order a sample of Vantablack.
-The coating is not available to private individuals at this time and we can’t accept orders from private email addresses.
+In some cases generic samples will require a UK export license, so in order to comply with export control regulations we are required to verify the identity of customers and the nature of their proposed use of Vantablack.
+Because of this the coating is not available to private individuals at this time.

 Can I order a sample for a school, university or museum?